begyland/begynner/readme.md

 This will create the `beg` command to use in the [terminal emulator](https://en.wikipedia.org/wiki/Terminal_emulator).

-When type `beg` in the terminal emulator and return you can provide your GitHub username and a directory name or use the suggested name and then type the project (index). :sparkles:Ready!:sparkles: Now there is a folder with your configuration files - see below the list - and a [package.json](https://docs.npmjs.com/files/package.json).
+When type `beg` in the terminal emulator and return you can provide your GitHub userName and a directory name or use the suggested name and then type the project (index). :sparkles:Ready!:sparkles: Now there is a folder with your configuration files - see below the list - and a [package.json](https://docs.npmjs.com/files/package.json).

 Files included: